-With an economy worth £24.8bn, Birmingham has a growth rate of 19.2% in the last five years and is one of the largest growing city economies in the UK.
+With an economy worth £24.8bn, Birmingham has a growth rate of 19.2% in the last five years and is one of the largest city economies in the country.

 Source: Office for National Statistics (ONS) GVA data

 We attracted 6,570 foreign direct investment (FDI) jobs in 2016/17 – created from 151 FDI investments.

 17,473 new businesses were in Birmingham during 2016 – more than any other city outside the capital.

 Source: StartUp Britain analysis of Companies House data

 At £33.5 billion in 2016-17, exports from the West Midlands have grown by 12.9% in the last 12 months.

 Source: HM Revenue & Customs Trade data, 2016